-- Describe what the problem is. - Quantify its impact on producers and the industry - How many producers does it impact in your region? - How is it being addressed now, if at all? - Provide an estimate of number of producers already adopting the proposed practices - Describe how the project will address relevant MLA regional priorities of SALRC, NABRC or WALRC (applicable to Levy PDS only).
-For Co-contributor PDS, identify how the project will address current industry adoption issues and work towards achieving industry targets. - Advise if proposal has been reviewed and endorsed by the supporting partner organisation/s, or the relevant regional committee.
+- What the challenge/problem/opportunity is. - Quantify its impact on producers and the industry, include reference to previous research where possible. - How many producers does it impact in your region? - How is it being addressed now, if at all? - Provide an estimate of number of producers already adopting the proposed practices - Describe how the project will address the relevant priority/ies and/or adoption issues and work towards achieving industry targets. - Outline what benefits the project will deliver to producers, their businesses and the industry in the longer term. - Advise if proposal has been reviewed and endorsed by the supporting partner organisation/s, or the relevant regional committee.